-- The Tuatara represents a reptile endemic to the country of New Zealand.
-Physiologically, the Tuatara remains the most primitive species of reptile known to man.
+- First of all, the amazing Tuatara represents a reptile endemic to the country of New Zealand, located near Australia.
+Physiologically, the remarkable animal remains the most primitive species of reptile known to man.

-- Taxonomic studies also determined that it underwent numerous evolutionary adaptations over time.
-However, its physiology remains the closest to their Mesozoic Era ancestors of any known species.
+- Furthermore, taxonomic studies also determined that it underwent numerous evolutionary adaptations over time.
+However, its basic physiology still remains the closest to its Mesozoic Era ancestors of any known species existing today.

-Both types of Tuatara display a degree of sexual dimorphism.
+First of all, the incredible Tuatara display a moderate degree of sexual dimorphism.
 The males typically grow about one-third larger than the females.
 Males average roughly 24 in (61 cm) long and 2.2 lb (1 kg) in weight.
-Females average nearly 18 in (45 cm) in length, and 1.1 lb (0.5 kg) in weight.
+Meanwhile, females average about 18 in (45 cm) in length, and 1.1 lb (0.5 kg) in weight.

-In color, the Tuatara generally appears a greenish brown.
-This will alter over time, however, to adapt to their specific surroundings.
+In color, the remarkable and surprising creature also generally appears a greenish brown.
+But, this frequently alters over time, however.
+In fact, individuals do this to adapt to the specific surroundings in their range.

-The Tuatara possesses one unique physical characteristic because it actually possesses a third eye.
-This eye is known as the parietal eye and is on top of their heads.
+The Tuatara also possesses one extremely unique physical characteristic.
+That holds true because it actually possesses a third eye.
+This amazing organ remains known as the parietal eye and sits on top of the head.

-It is only visible on the young, and after 4-6 months, it becomes covered in opaque, yet pigmented, scales.
-It retains its functionality, though its precise purpose remains unknown.
+However, the eye only appears visibly on the young.
+That’s because after 4-6 months, it becomes covered in opaque, yet pigmented, scales.
+It actually retains its functionality, though its precise purpose remains unknown.